Cape Town to Johannesburg in 12 days

 Create unforgettable memories on this 12-day adventure through South Africa.
-Experience the best of South Africa, from the vibrant city of Cape Town to the stunning landscapes of the Cape of Good Hope and the Blyde River Canyon.
+Experience the best of South Africa, from the city of Cape Town to the stunning landscapes of the Cape of Good Hope and the Blyde River Canyon.
 Discover the unique culture of Eswatini, Africa’s last absolute monarchy, where you will get the option to stay in a traditional beehive hut for a truly authentic experience.
 Embark on thrilling game drives in Hluhluwe-Imfolozi and Kruger National Parks, where you’ll have the chance to spot the Big Five up close.
 Whether you’re a solo traveler, a couple, a family, or a group of friends, this tour offers an unforgettable experience.
 Join us and create memories that will last a lifetime!
+Catch a sneak peek of the itinerary here

 Duration